Empty homes discounts

 Empty homes where the owner has died

-- homes where the owner has died are exempt for up to six months after probate is granted (your legal right to sell the home)
+- homes, where the owner has died, are exempt for up to six months after probate is granted (your legal right to sell the home)

-Empty homes with no furniture (from 1 April 2015)
+Empty homes with furniture

 - homes which are empty but still furnished are liable for Council Tax

 - (if the home is a pitch with a caravan or a mooring with a boat, then it may be exempt from Council Tax if it is unoccupied)

 Some homes are exempt for as long as they remain empty.
 They include homes:

 - of someone in prison (except for not paying a fine or Council Tax)